wosc/schlund-ddns/README.rst

     username = USER
     password = PASS

+You can optionally add an ``allowed_hostnames = one.example.com two.example.com``
+whitespace-separated list to the config file, only those will then be accepted.

 The HTTP protocol is modeled after the one from `NoIP`_, that is, clients should perform a request like this to trigger a DNS update::